 4 Expert AUD/NZD Forecasts for 2020 That Are All Negative

-Top banks in Australia and New Zealand have a negative outlook for both the Aussie (AUD) and the Kiwi (NZD) for the end of the year.
+Top banks in Australia and New Zealand have a negative outlook for both the Aussie (AUD) and the Kiwi (NZD) in 2020.
+Both are commodity currencies and both will be negatively impacted by the coronavirus pandemic.

 AUD to NZD Long Term Forecast Summary